adlibre/Adlibre-DMS/docs/index.rst

 Storage
 -------

-Storage plugin is a type of plugin that handle how the file should be saved in the storage.
-It also should handle the revision system, because the revision is tied to how the storage plugin work.
+Storage plugin is a type of plugin that handle how the file should be persisted.
+It also should handle the revision system, revisions are intrinsically tied to the underlying storage system.

 Methods: